bjesuiter/dartSwitch/README.md

 I know, it's somehow stupid, but maybe someone has a use-case for this.
  At least with some additions :)

+---

+## Update: Archival on 2022-09-25

+This repo was for purely academic purposes and I've no interest in maintaining it.
+If someone is interested, it can be forked freely.

+---

 ## Usage
 I think this has a really obvious usage.
 Create a new __Switch__ object and set __Case__ callbacks with the dart 'do-with-object' operator (..).